TheDucky-2/DataLabX/README.md

 ## 🤝 Contributions

-DataLab is in early development stage.
+DataLab is currently in early development stage.

 Suggestions, ideas, feedbacks and contributions are absolutely welcome!